Skip to content

 It helps to understand why a verified mechanism can still produce an unimpressive outcome.
 Your body's appetite and energy systems are heavily buffered — push gently on one hormone and a dozen compensatory signals push back.
 A modest bump in endogenous GLP-1 from fiber simply does not overwhelm that machinery the way a pharmacological dose of a receptor agonist does.
 The fiber trial where people felt fuller but ate the same amount is a textbook example of compensation in action6: the satiety signal registered, but daily behavior absorbed it.

 Trial design matters too.
 Many supplement studies are short, small and run in people already eating relatively well, which compresses the room for improvement.
 Heterogeneity between studies — different strains, doses, populations and durations — is exactly why the type 2 diabetes probiotic meta-analysis found such inconsistent glycemic effects3.
-When pooled results are small *and* noisy, the honest read is "weak signal," not "miracle waiting to be unlocked by the right brand."
+When pooled results are small and noisy, the honest read is "weak signal," not "miracle waiting to be unlocked by the right brand."
+This mechanism-versus-outcome gap is the exact trick behind the whole GLP-1 booster supplement category: a product that "raises GLP-1" on a lab readout is selling you the mechanism, not the weight loss.

 What to realistically expect